 Do you know why many vets call Addison’s disease in dogs “the great pretender”?
-It’s because this concerning condition can have very vague signs that look like a lot other diseases or sometimes like nothing in particular.
+It’s because this concerning condition can have very vague signs that look like a lot of other diseases or sometimes like nothing in particular.
 Integrative veterinarian Dr. Julie Buzby invites emergency veterinarian Dr. Kathryn Williams to the blog to take an in-depth look at the symptoms, risk-factors, diagnosis, treatment, and prognosis of Addison’s disease in dogs.

-Annie has a stomach ache (Or so I thought)
+A Border Collie mix has a stomach ache (Or so I thought)

 Annie was a 6-year-old female spayed Border Collie mix who presented for an emergency vet visit.
-Her parents reported that Annie had profuse vomiting and diarrhea overnight and seemed very lethargic.
+Her parents reported that she had profuse vomiting and diarrhea overnight and seemed very lethargic.
 While going over her history, it quickly became evident that her parents took excellent care of her.
 She was up to date on vaccines, preventatives, and had no other health issues.

-However, her dad sheepishly mentioned that she got ahold of a piece of bacon while they were out on a walk the day before.
+However, her dad sheepishly mentioned that she got a hold of a piece of bacon while they were out on a walk the day before.
 He had tried to get it out of her mouth but was unsuccessful.

 On her exam, you could tell Annie did not feel well.
 She was very quiet and just wanted to lay on the ground.
 Her gums were tacky (sticky) and when I tented her skin, it stayed where I left it instead of snapping back into place.
 This meant she was severely dehydrated.
 Her belly was tense and uncomfortable on palpation.
 That wasn’t surprising given her history of vomiting and diarrhea.